se-for-sci/se-for-sci.github.io/content/week4/functional.md

 dataclasses (though as we'll see, things that tend heavily toward immutability will provide tools similar to `dataclasses.replace`)

-#### Memory saving (but immutable could too as an implementation detail)
+#### Memory saving

 If you have a large structure, you can simply change part in place, avoiding copying the entire thing.
 This is nice - but it could be seen as an implementation detail if you never were to touch the original structure again.
 If the language was smart enough to detect this, it could do the mutation for you even when you asked for a new copy.
-That is, the difference the examples above is really an implementation detail if "immutable_1" is never used again.
-A smart compiler (not Python, which doesn't have a compiler) could learn to rewrite the second example into the first behind the scenes.
+That is, the difference the examples above is really an implementation detail if `immutable_1` is never used again.
+A smart compiler (not Python, which doesn't have a compiler) could learn to rewrite the immutable example into the first behind the scenes.

 We'll get into why we think the immutable versions may be better in some cases soon!